Thomas10111/ProjectBasedCloning/writeup.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to use an existing architecture that has proven to work.
 I used the nvidia model because it was mentioned in class.
-After a while I realized that after two epochs the model is usally trained good enough.
+After a while I realized that after two epochs the model is usually trained good enough and further training did not improve driving behavior.
 So, I only trained for two epochs and added the images to the training set where the car left the track or crashed.
-The bridge was the biggest problem.
+The bridge was the biggest challenge.
 The final step was to run the simulator to see how well the car was driving around track one.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.